Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: Abstract

 \section{Abstract}

 We study the motivic and $\ell$-adic realizations of the dg category of singularities of the zero locus of a global section of a line bundle over a regular scheme.
-We will then use the formula obtained in this way together with a theorem due to D.~Orlov and J.~Burke - M.~Walker to give a formula for the $\ell$-adic realization of the dg category of singularities of the special fiber of a scheme over a regular local ring of dimension $n$.
+We will then use the formula obtained in this way together with a theorem due to D.~Orlov and J.~Burke - M.~Walker to give a formula for the $\ell$-adic realization of the dg category of singularities of the zero locus of a global section of a vector bundle.
+In particular, we obtain a formula for the $\ell$-adic realization of the dg category of singularities of the special fiber of a scheme over a regular local ring of dimension $n$.